onewaykaranja/onewaykaranja.github.io/content/posts/tor-4-dummies.md

 +++
 # TOR

-[Tor](https://www.torproject.org) is a privacy centred browser with the aim to bypass sensorship and making your browsing traffic private.
+[Tor](https://www.torproject.org) is a privacy centred browser with the aim to bypass censorship and making your browsing traffic private.

 It works by routing your traffic through 3 different nodes(servers/computers) run by volunteers all over the world.This makes it hard for a tracking agent to really know what you are upto online.